wdunster/WDPrada_Lab_Notebook/LabLog/WD_Mar_24_Log.md

     - [] Inventory post PCR freezers
     - [] Create an exit google form for the lab to know where peoples samples are and when they can be disposed of

+## Mar 5
+- Prada weekly meeting
+    - QC_WGS
+        - work through mtDNA using dDocent
+        - Carlos can teach me how to do each part manually if I have everything prepped for next week
+    - RIDEM_WFlounder
+        - 5 fin clips in the chest freezer.
+We need to know if DNA can be extracted successfully for libraries by the end of the month
+        - Use whole fin
+        - Try homogenizing with ceramic bead tubes
+        - Use Zymo Quick DNA Miniprep kit
+    - Mentoring
+        - Be very specific
+        - Make sure you are the one giving info so there is a direct pnt of contact
+- Octo_rest edits, writing, fixing figures.
+I sent a new draft of JG for edits.
+I need to fix test size on a few graphs

 ## Mar 4
 - QC_WGS [extraction 21](https://github.com/wdunster/QC_WGS_23/blob/main/QC_WGS_Extraction_Log.md)
 - Octo_rest writing